mdn/mdn-http-observatory/README.md

 ### Sunset of the V1 API

-The previous iteration of the Observatory JSON API has bee deprecated and will be shut down on October 31, 2024.
-At some point, there will be a strong reminder of that fact by responding with an error if a special header is not included with the request.
-At Oct 31 2024, the API will be completely shut down.
+The previous iteration of the Observatory JSON API has been deprecated and shut down on October 31, 2024.

 ### Migrating your application